 Data Usage Policies#

-We would like to take this opportunity to make sure that all FASSE users have read the following usage policy and agree to it.
+We would like to take this opportunity to make sure that all RED users have read the following usage policy and agree to it.
 Please take a few minutes to read the information below.

 Data Access#